Emissions

 • May graphics and data be reused?

-All charts and visualisations may be reused, whether for teaching, reporting or other purposes.
+All charts and visualisations are licensed under CC BY license and can be freely reused as long as attribution is provided, whether for teaching, reporting or other purposes.
 Each chart can be exported as an image or interactive iFrame in the top right-hand corner.
 In addition, we link to the raw data set for almost all graphics.
 You are welcome to use these data sets to create your own graphics, provided you refer to the original source (and observe the respective provisions of the source).
 If you have any questions, please contact the team at team@klimadashboard.org.

 • Who is building the climate dashboard and how is it financed?